bilboeee/angular-phonegap-notification/README.md

 3. Include the `notification.js` script, and this script's dependencies are included in your app.
 4. Add `btford.phonegap.notification` as a module dependency to your app.

+## Changelog
+0.0.2 - Updated the vibrate call according to Phonegap 3.5 docs.

 ## License
 MIT